vikingJason/5eVaultMain/content/2. DM Tools/Rules/variant-rules/Home Brew Rules.md

 ### Pulling From Below

-If you are at least 5 feet below your target, your target is your size or smaller, and you aren't [[Grappled]] or [[Restrained]], you gain an expertise die on [[Strength]] checks and saving throws made against it.
+If you are at least 5 feet below your target, your target is your size or smaller, and you aren't [[content/2.
+DM Tools/Rules/Conditions/Grappled]] or [[content/2.
+DM Tools/Rules/Conditions/Restrained]], you gain an expertise die on [[Strength]] checks and saving throws made against it.

 <br>